MichalSara99/lss/index.md

 ### Setup

-#### Visual Studio
+As the library is being developed and tested in VS I will describe the setup only for this IDE.
+For other IDEs the steps will be similar.

 ##### 0.Step
-Download the zip or tar above.
+Download the library in zip or tar above and extract.
 ##### 1.Step
 Make sure to create CUDA project (>= v11.3) in VS
 ##### 2.Step
 Open property pages for the newly created project and
 1. under Debugging set Environment to point to CUDA binaries folder (in my case it is PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.3\bin)
 2. under VC++ Directories set Include Directories to point to include folder of this library
 3. under VC++ Directories set Library Directories to point to lib folder of this library
-4. under Linker|Input add to Additional Dependencies cusolver.lib;cusparse.lib; cublas.lib; cublasLt.lib;lss_debug.lib (or lss_release.lib in case of Release configuration)
+4. under Linker->Input tab add to Additional Dependencies cusolver.lib;cusparse.lib; cublas.lib; cublasLt.lib;lss_debug.lib (or lss_release.lib in case of Release configuration)
-5. under Linker|General set Additional Library Dependencies to point to lib folder of this library
+5. under Linker->General tab set Additional Library Dependencies to point to lib folder of this library
-6. under CUDA Linker|General set Additional Library Directories to point to lib folder of this library
+6. under CUDA Linker->General tab set Additional Library Directories to point to lib folder of this library
 ##### 3.Step
 Place lss_debug.dll,lss_debug.lib (lss_release.dll, lss_release.lib in case of Release configuration) into your executable folder
 ##### 4.Step
 Now you should be ready to use the library.
 Test it using following example